bakrianoo/aravec/README.md

 ```

-For more detailed answer included the used clean function which required to preprocess the query tokens.
-Please go to the detiled answer [Here](https://github.com/bakrianoo/aravec#Code-Samples).
+For more detailed demo including the required clean function to preprocess the query tokens.
+Please go to the detiled answer [Here](https://github.com/bakrianoo/aravec#How-To-Use).

 ## Download